reversesigh/cosmos_node-initial_setup/create_service_file.md

 `sudo touch /etc/systemd/system/noded.service`
 `sudo nano /etc/systemd/system/noded.service`

  Copy and paste the example.service file from this repo.
+Double the check to location of your node binary on the `ExecStart` line.
 Fill in as needed.
 An example:

  `Description=Gaia daemon`
 `After=network-online.target`